 7.2.4.3A The Type EV2 and Type EV3 shall be rated and the corresponding gross tonnage for each of these vehicles shall be reported at the Strength I Limit State for Operating Level only, using the load factors for dead loads contained in Table B6A-1 of the AASHTO Manual for Bridge Evaluation and a load factor of 1.3 for live load as advised by FHWA.
 The live load distribution factor should be the One Design Lane Loaded factor from the AASHTO LRFD Bridge Design Specifications with the built-in multiple presence factor of 1.2 divided out.
-Using BrR this would require an additional model to run the EV vehicles, which is not required.

-Interior beams shall be rated with the Type EV2 or Type EV3 in one lane, and a Type 3S2 vehicle in an adjacent lane(s).
+As of the issuance of this Bridge Manual, BrR adequately handles these changes when the element to be rated includes both single and multi-lane live load distribution factors.Interior beams shall be rated with the Type EV2 or Type EV3 in one lane, and a Type 3S2 vehicle in an adjacent lane(s).
 The Type 3S2 vehicle is the only adjacent Rating Vehicle that needs to be considered.

 When using BrR to determine the rating for the Type EV2 and Type EV3 vehicles, the rating vehicle shall be defined as a Permit Load Rating and the Type 3S2 shall be defined as the Adjacent Vehicle.
 Under the Advanced Vehicle Properties, check “override” and input 1.3 for the Permit Live Load Factor.
 Additionally, the Adjacent Vehicle Live Load Factor shall be set as 1.3.
+As of the issuance of this Bridge Manual, BrR cannot run culvert analyses for Permit Load Rating or Legal Load Rating.
+For reinforced concrete culvert type structures, run the EV2 and EV3 in the Operating case with the other vehicles, edit the Advanced Vehicle Properties, check Single Lane Loaded.

 When not using BrR, use the modified AASHTO LRFD Bridge Design Specifications Article 4.6.2.2.5 equations below to determine the force effect on the structural member being rated for the Type EV2 or EV3 and Type 3S2 adjacent vehicle.